expo/expo/docs/pages/versions/unversioned/sdk/device.md

 - `Device.supportedCpuArchitectures: string[]`

-  Returns a list of supported processor architecture versions.
+  A list of supported processor architecture versions.
 The device expects the binaries it runs to be compiled for one of these architectures.
 The returned list will be `null` if the supported architectures could not be determined.

   **--**Examples**